stinoga/Git-Deploys-with-Dropbox-and-Git-Hooks/README.md

 Git Deploys with Dropbox and Git Hooks
 ======================================

 Setting up git to automagically mirror to dropbox as a backup, and deploy to a remote server when you are ready to push.
-This can work with any website, but I'm using Wordpress as an example.
-In the same vein, the remotes are named dropbox and live for simplicity's sake, but you can name them whatever tickles your fancy.
+The remotes are named dropbox and live for simplicity's sake, but you can name them whatever tickles your fancy.

 Prerequisites
 --------------